-Assess: the class teacher and SENCO should clearly analyse a pupil's needs before identifying a child as needing SEN support.
+Assess: The class teacher and SENCO should clearly analyse a pupil's needs before identifying a child as needing SEN support.

-Plan: parents must be notified wherever it is decided that a pupil is to be provided with SEN support.
+Plan: Parents must be notified wherever it is decided that a pupil is to be provided with SEN support.

-Do: the class teacher should remain responsible for working with the child on a daily basis.
+Do: The class teacher should remain responsible for working with the child on a daily basis.
 Where the interventions involve group or 1:1 teaching away from the main teacher, he/she still retains responsibility for that pupil's learning.

-Review: the effectiveness of the support should be reviewed in line with the agreed date.
+Review: The effectiveness of the support should be reviewed in line with the agreed date.

 Once a child has been identified as needing SEN Support, according to the Code of Practice, the parents will be informed that the child's name has been placed on the school's SEN register.
-The aim of the school is to keep the parents informed and to work in partnership with them.
+The aim of the school is to keep the parents updated with the progress of the child and any observations or assessments carried out and to work in partnership with them.
 The four categories of SEN need are:

-- 1. Communication and Interaction, including: - SLCN (Speech, Language and Communication Needs)

-- ASD (Autistic Spectrum Disorder) - 2.
+- 1. Communication and Interaction, including: - SLCN (Speech, Language and Communication Needs) - ASD (Autistic Spectrum Disorder) - 2.
 Cognition and Learning; when children learn at a slower pace than their peers, even with appropriate differentiation.
-They include: - MLD (Moderate Learning Difficulties) - SLD (Severe Learning Difficulties where pupils are likely to need support in all areas of the curriculum and associated difficulties with mobility and communication.

-- PMLD (Profound and Multiple Learning Difficulties where children are likely to have severe and complex learning difficulties as well as a physical disability or sensory impairment.) - SpLD (Specific learning Difficulties affecting one or more specific aspects of learning.
+They include: - MLD (Moderate Learning Difficulties) - SLD (Severe Learning Difficulties where pupils are likely to need support in all areas of the curriculum and associated difficulties with mobility and communication. - PMLD (Profound and Multiple Learning Difficulties where children are likely to have severe and complex learning difficulties as well as a physical disability or sensory impairment.) - SpLD (Specific learning Difficulties affecting one or more specific aspects of learning.
 This encompasses a range of conditions such as dyslexia, dyscalculia and dyspraxia.)